 Cyprus has established a reputation for being a safe and reliable jurisdiction.
 The country has one of the most beneficial tax plans in the world, including more than 60 double-tax treaties.

 A non-Cyprus tax resident company is only taxed on certain income from permanent establishments (PEs) within Cyprus, making it particularly favorable for SMEs and startups.
+Moreover, Cyprus is one of the jurisdictions with lowest corporate tax rate in the European Union (12.5%).

 Furthermore, Cyprus offers a business-friendly environment that embraces business potential and development.